Things to do in Melaka, Malaysia

 Moty Hotel is a newcomer to Melaka’s accommodation scene but there’s no doubt that it is about to become a firm favourite with business and leisure tourists alike.
 The lobby is welcoming and staff gracious, the rooms are spacious and extremely comfortable, so much so that we found it difficult to get off the soft beds to get ready for dinner on time!

 After a busy day exploring Melaka’s old town, the indoor pool provided some welcome relief from the city’s heat.
-Despite its proximity to city centre, at a walking distance from all major attractions, the hotel is located in a quiet road thus ensuring that we were not disturbed by the outside noise during our stay.
+Despite its proximity to city centre, at a walking distance from most of the things to do in Melaka, the hotel is located in a quiet road thus ensuring that we were not disturbed by the outside noise during our stay.
 It is also a stone’s throw away from the popular Dataran Pahlawan Megamall, making it very convenient for those planning a shopping spree.

 We thought that the breakfast served was more than sufficient ensuring that we had enough energy to last us throughout the day, whilst we ticked all of the things to do in Melaka off our list.
 It was served continental style and we were asked to choose between an American breakfast and a Malaysian breakfast, both of which were different on different days.